BlEmoRe/blemore-common/README.md

 | videomae              | Subsampled    | MLP-512    | 0.260 ± 0.030                  | 0.124 ± 0.027                  |
 | videoswintransformer  | Subsampled    | MLP-512    | 0.210 ± 0.024                  | 0.103 ± 0.020                  |

+For reference, we also report results from trivial baselines that make constant predictions:
+- The **single emotion baseline** always predicts the most frequent single emotion in the training set.
+- The **blend baseline** always predicts the most frequent emotion pair with a fixed salience ratio.

+These baselines provide a lower bound for performance and help contextualize the results of trained models.

 Trivial baselines:
 - Single emotion baseline: **Presence Accuracy** = 0.078, **Salience Accuracy** = 0.000
 - Blend baseline: **Presence Accuracy** = 0.057, **Salience Accuracy** = 0.035